Energinet-DataHub/opengeh-wholesale/README.md

 Read about community for Green Energy Hub [here](https://github.com/Energinet-DataHub/green-energy-hub/blob/main/COMMUNITY.md) and learn about how to get involved and get help.

 Please note that we have provided a [Dictionary](https://github.com/Energinet-DataHub/green-energy-hub/tree/main/docs/dictionary-and-concepts) to help understand many of the terms used throughout the repository.

+## Domain C4 model

+In the DataHub 3 project we use the [C4 model](https://c4model.com/) to document the high-level software design.

+The [DataHub 3 base model](https://github.com/Energinet-DataHub/opengeh-arch-diagrams#datahub-3-base-model) describes elements like organizations, software systems and actors.
+In domain repositories we should `extend` on this model and add additional elements within the DataHub 3.0 Software System (`dh3`).

+The domain C4 model and rendered diagrams are located in the folder hierarchy [docs/diagrams/c4-model](./docs/diagrams/c4-model/) and consists of:

+* `model.dsl`: Structurizr DSL describing the domain C4 model.
+* `views.dsl`: Structurizr DSL extending the `dh3` software system by referencing domain C4 models using `!include`, and describing the views.
+* `views.json`: Structurizr layout information for views.
+* `/views/*.png`: A PNG file per view described in the Structurizr DSL.

+Maintenance of the C4 model should be performed using VS Code and a local version of Structurizr Lite running in Docker.
+See [DataHub 3 base model](https://github.com/Energinet-DataHub/opengeh-arch-diagrams#datahub-3-base-model) for a description of how to do this.